 - n0

-sample size used to estimate variance
+sample size used to estimate the variance

 - n